-It is unlikely that you will meet our consultant plastic surgeon on the same day as the clinic.
-Instead we review the results together and invite you back for an appointment to discuss the treatment options with the surgeon.
+If you do not meet our consultant plastic surgeon on the same day as the clinic, we will review the results together and may invite you back for an appointment to discuss the treatment options with the surgeon.

 Speech and Language Therapy department